 Q01: Non-invasive imaging of gut, liver and their communication

-Core project Q01 provides a large array of imaging techniques to all PIs involved in CRC1382 to deepen the understanding of the dynamics of inter-organ communication.
+Core project Q01 provides cutting-edge morphological, functional, and molecular imaging capabilities and advanced image analysis to support the CRC1382.
 Available techniques include MRI, contrast-enhanced CT, molecularly-targeted ultrasound as well as optical and nuclear imaging.
-These techniques facilitate a noninvasive characterization of bowel and liver tissues in vivo, including measuring tumor growth, vascularization, angiogenesis, inflammation, and enzyme activities in liver, colon, and bile duct.
+These techniques enable a non-invasive characterisation of bowel and liver tissues in vivo, including measuring tumour growth, vascularization, angiogenesis, inflammation, and enzyme activities in liver, colon, and bile duct.

 This project optimised multimodal MRI for liver characterisation, implemented hybrid MRI-fluorescence tomography, identified suitable optical imaging tags, and refined pharmacokinetic modelling.
 Our toolbox is constantly evolving and adjusted according to the specific needs of our CRC collaborators.

 Imaging support: We support the CRC collaborators with various imaging tools to answer their gut-liver axis questions.
 Workshops and seminars inform the CRC members about our service offers.